MicrosoftDocs/globalization/globalization/localizability/do-not-compound-several-variables.md

 ---
-title: Do not compound several variables
+title: Do not compound multiple variables
 description: There are times that variables are necessary because you might not know what needs to go in the string until run time. ms.assetid: 3fe50767-ebe0-4411-afff-d07f7490bed4 ms.date: 06/28/2016
 ---
-# Do not compound several variables
+# Do not compound multiple variables

 There are times that variables are necessary because you might not know what needs to go in the string until run time.
 Things like dates, time, temperature, and number of sales are just a few examples of these types of variables.